-you haven't yet I don't think, but don't blame "leftists" for not hearing that - the best critiques I've heard of all the democratic contenders thus far, including information like the above, have come from fellow leftists.
+you haven't yet I don't think, but don't blame "leftists" for not hearing that - the best critiques I've heard of all the democratic contenders thus far, including information like the above, have come from fellow leftists.& watch how *everything* is presented by the media, & look for yourself to see what's missing.

 The race was presented as an amazing, long running, cliff hanger, suspense filled drama that the best movies try to create.